practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 Despite these flaws, subscribers did use Practicing Ruby's article sharing mechanism.
 They also made use of the feature in ways we didn't anticipate -- for example, it became the standard workaround for using Instapaper to read our content offline.
 As time went on, we used this feature for internal needs as well, whether it was to give away free samples, or to release old content to the public.
 To make a long story short, one of our most awkward features eventually also became one of the most important.

-We avoided changing this system for quite a long while because we always had something else to work on that seemed more important to us.
+We avoided changing this system for quite a long while because we always had something else to work on that seemed more urgent.
 But after enough time had passed, we decided to pay down our debts.
-In particular, we wanted to make the following changes to our sharing mechanism:
+In particular, we wanted to make the following changes:

 * We wanted to switch to subscriber-based share tokens rather than generating a new share token for each and every article.
 As long as a token was associated with an active subscriber, it could then be used to view any of our articles.